alphagov/govuk-design-system/src/patterns/addresses/index.md

 - provide a manual option for people with international addresses or addresses that are missing or not properly listed in the address lookup
 - let people enter their postcodes in upper or lower case and with or without spaces

-### Unique Property Reference Numbers
+### Identify and match addresses with UPRN identifiers

+Use an address lookup that can [identify and match addresses with Unique Property Reference Numbers (UPRNs)](https://www.gov.uk/government/publications/open-standards-for-government/identifying-property-and-street-information).
+UPRNs are 12-digit unique identifiers for every addressable location across the UK.

-Many address lookup APIs also include a Unique Property Reference Number (UPRN) which is a 12 digit identifier for every addressable location in Great Britain.
-[A mandate](https://static.geoplace.co.uk/downloads/GEO13042-GeoPlace-You-Must-Use-UPRNs-USRNs-v4.pdf) was introduced in 2020 which states all public sector systems and projects which include address data should include UPRNs.
-Collecting this information at source will prevent manual address matching in future.
+[Open standards for government mandates that all public sector systems and projects which include address data should include UPRNs](https://technology.blog.gov.uk/2020/04/02/identifying-properties-and-streets-in-government-data/).
+This is to help government share consistent data, reduce errors and avoid the need for manual address matching in future.

-Address lookups should only use data from one API so it is consistent and accurate.
+Your address lookup should only use data from one API so it is consistent and accurate.
 One such API which can be used for this is the [Ordnance Survey Places API](https://www.ordnancesurvey.co.uk/products/os-places-api).

-#### Allow different postcode formats
+### Allow different postcode formats

 It's easier for users if you accept and ignore unwanted characters.
 This is better than rejecting the input and telling the user they have not provided a valid postcode.